How to Conserve Power on Your Android Tablet

 Lower the volume: Additionally, consider lowering the volume for the various noises the Android tablet makes, especially notifications.

-Turn off Wi-Fi: If you tend to use Wi-Fi in only one spot, keep the tablet plugged in.
-Away from a single location, however, Wi-Fi wanders and isn’t useful for an Internet connection anyway.
-So why not turn it off?
+Turn off Wi-Fi: Away from a single location, Wi-Fi wanders and isn’t useful for an Internet connection, anyway.